 The Joint Municipal Water & Sewer Commission (JMWSC) is diligently committed to providing the highest quality of drinking water to the residents in our service area.
 The Environmental Protection Agency and the S.C.
 Department of Health and Environmental Control have established standards for drinking water.
 These standards were designed to protect the consumer from bacteria and water borne illnesses.
-This report reflects on the Commission's commitment and represents a summary of the drinking water quality during the year 2023.
-Should you have questions
+This report reflects on the Commission's commitment and represents a summary of the drinking water quality during the year 2024.
+Should you have questions concerning this report please call (803) 359-8373.

-Where does my water come from?
+• Where does my water come from?